JMANN240/tGUGtFALSC/README.md

 Addiction is not random, and it can be treated.
 People who are mentally healthy and in a sound state of mind are naturally less likely to turn to drugs for happiness.
 I don't have empirical evidence to back this up, maybe some community research and sources would be good.
 I am just going off how I feel and what makes sense.
 People do drugs to cover up pain or sadness, people without pain or sadness won't need to cover up what they don't have, proper mental health helps people stay happier.
 See section 2.4.2.1: Mental Health for more on the subject.

+### Section 2.3.4: Specialty Items
+When I look at my desk, I see a lot of things that are pretty specific which would probably not be efficient to have at the local stockpile.
+I see an ESP8266 prototyping board, just one of many models of the like.
+I see wires, buzzers, LEDs.
+Now, I'm not sure how large the stockpile would be, maybe it would be big enough to hold tons of stuff.
+Like, ridiculously much stuff.
+Maybe it will be a multi-story building with different departments for different goods.
+This leads us to a point of variance: how will we handle specialty items?
+There are two basic methods that I can think of.

+Method 1: Make sure that we have very large stockpile buildings to hold all of the possible things people could want.

+Method 2: Create a system like Amazon or Ebay where someone can have items specially manufactured and sent directly to them.

+I personally prefer method 2, as I think it would be the most efficient method in terms of space and complexity.
+Here are some examples.

+#### Section 2.3.4.1: ESP8266
+Let's take the ESP8266 board that I have on my desk as an example.
+This board has many small components that need to be put on very precisely.
+I would be surprised if they did not already have the process automated.
+Basically, I would choose from a catalog online which board I wanted.
+When I submit the order, the machines capable of creating the board will go to work and manufacture the board immediately.
+Once it is finished it will be packed up somehow and sent to me.
+Maybe there will be drone delivery, maybe we will have pneumatic mail tubes, maybe we will just have mail truck robots.
+For more on this topic, please see [Section 2.4.4: Mail](#section-244-mail) for more deliberation on how people will recieve things.

+#### Section 2.3.4.2: Furniture
+If you want a certain type of desk, make an order online for it.
+Or better yet!
+Design it yourself and send it in to be made for you!
+Completely custom!
+It will be assembled for you out of the materials you choose.
+A large item like this will probably not fit in the tubes, and you would need a rather large drone to carry such an item.
+This leaves one option of delivery: a mail truck robot.
+I don't think that one method of delivery will work best for all cases, and I think that a mix of all 3 methods mentioned would be the best way to do this.

 ## Section 2.4: Services
 ### Section 2.4.1: The Stockpile
 "If there's no money, how do we buy things?" you ask, to which I reply "you don't buy things, you just take what you want from the stockpile!".
 The stockpile (working name, let me know if you have a better idea of what to call it) is like Walmart on **steroids**!
 Take what you want, there's always more where that came from.
 We're post-scarcity, baby.
 Really though, just take what you want.